sparkfun/hacker-application/etc/content.md

 ###### The worldly developer is in touch with some form of culture...
 > Even though sometimes it seems like my culture is a computer screen (hahaha).
-> I love military and political history especially with an emphasis and middle
+> I love military and political history especially with an emphasis on middle
 > & far-east relations.
-I try to make a point to get on my favorite news sights
+I try to make a point to get on my favorite news sites
 > and read about what's going in some of the most important yet underwritten
+> parts of the world (I'm currently following Yemen pretty closely).
-> parts of the world.
-My other endless pursuit is philosophy.
-Starting with
+> My other endless pursuit is philosophy.
+Starting with the Tractatus
-> the Tractatus Logico Philosophicus in highschool I love to read (listen too
+> Logico Philosophicus in highschool I love to read (listen even more)
-> even more) books about wisdom & purely abstract systems of thought.
+> books about wisdom & purely abstract systems of thought.
-> Many times I see computer as a way to apply philosophy in some of its most
+> Many times I see computing as a way to apply philosophy in some of its most
 > abstract forms.
-Audible, Amazon, & my old neighborhood bookstore have a lot
+Audible, Amazon & my old neighborhood bookstore have a lot
 > of my money to put it simply.